inBeat/inbeat-website/content/top-influencers/tiktok/chefs/_index.md

 ---
-title: Top 10 Chefs TikTok Influencers In 2023
+title: Top 10 Chefs TikTok Influencers In 2024
 description: >-
-  Find top chefs TikTok influencers in 2023.
+  Find top chefs TikTok influencers in 2024.
 Most popular hashtags: #fyp #foryoupage #foryou #trending.
 platform: TikTok
-hits: 931
+hits: 941
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Analyze the best TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 931 TikTok influencers like this for you to pitch.
+text_bottom: Our database has 941 TikTok influencers like this for you to contact.
 profiles:
   - username: "chefshabba"
     fullname: >-